Hisma/productiv-ai-site/src/content/docs/start/wsl2-portainer.md

    - downloads latest Ubuntu LTS (as of now version 24.04)
    - sets Ubuntu LTS as the default WSL 2 version

-2. After Ubuntu is installed, launch the app and create your Linux username/password.
+2. Create your Linux username/password.

+That's it.
+After you set your password you'll be in your WSL2 linux environment.
+Use your search bar and search for "Ubuntu" to open a new terminal session at any time.

 ---